atarantini/sshdefaultscan/README.rst

       -p PASSWORD, --password PASSWORD
                             Set password, default is "root"
-      --fast                Change timeout settings for the scanner in order to scan faster (T5)
+      --fast                Change timeout settings for the scanner in order to scan faster (T5) --batch               Output only hosts, handy to use with unix pipes.

 Install
 -------